top of page

 “We were holding the banner as two first-year students, not intimidating at all, simply chanting,” Bonifaz said, adding that she and Turek “were surrounded by about 10, 15 officers.”

-When asked to disperse, Bonifaz and Turek agreed, under the condition that they could meet with Barnard’s administrators.
-CARES agreed to this request.
-Epstein Off Columbia stated that Bonifaz and Turek left “within an hour of starting the protest.”
+When asked to disperse, Bonifaz and Turek agreed, under the condition that they could meet with administrators.
+CARES agreed to this request, and the students met with Murray and A-J Aronstein, Vice President of Community Engagement and Lifelong Success.

 “We held really respectful dialogue that I think was really, honestly good,” Turek said.
-“Both of us left that conversation feeling like, ‘OK, our college was listening to us, this is resolved.’”
+“Both of us left that conversation feeling like, ‘OK, our college was listening to us; this is resolved.’”

-A student on disciplinary probation at Barnard is “not considered to be in ‘good standing’” which may make them “ineligible for certain roles or programs at the College.”
+A student on disciplinary probation at Barnard is “not considered to be in ‘good standing,’” which may make them “ineligible for certain roles or programs at the College.”
 For violating College policies, Bonifaz and Turek were also required to write a three-page “reflective paper” about the demonstration policy.

 Community backlash against Barnard affiliates named in the Epstein files

 In the wake of a national controversy regarding Epstein’s connections to prominent figures in higher education, Bonifaz and Turek, along with other founding members, started Epstein Off Campus.
-The group demands justice for survivors of Jeffrey Epstein’s trafficking ring by calling on colleges and universities to remove the names and positions of those who were closely associated with Epstein.
+The group demands justice for survivors of Epstein’s trafficking ring by calling on colleges and universities to remove the names and positions of those who were closely associated with Epstein.
 Epstein Off Campus currently has chapters at Columbia University and Harvard University.

 Appealing — and arguing against — the decision

+According to Bonifaz and Turek, the College found that the protest violated the Code of Conduct’s “Disruptive Behavior,” “Failure to Comply” with CARES officers, and the “Time, Place, and Manner Rules” jurisdictions.
 Turek believed that she and Bonifaz were “being arbitrarily and excessively harshly punished,” and both decided to file an appeal.

-Referring to Barnard’s Rules for Maintenance of Public Order, Bonifaz said that she and Turek had not violated the College’s policies.
-“We have, under Section 2 of the Barnard rules on the maintenance of public order, [the] right to protest.”
+Referring to Barnard’s Rules for Maintenance of Public Order, Bonifaz said that she and Turek had not violated the College’s policies: “We have, under Section 2 of the Barnard rules on the maintenance of public order, [the] right to protest.”

 “There was not that level of [inconsideration] and disruption that they are claiming that there was,” Bonifaz said.